msstate-dasi/csb/neo4j-plugins/subgraph-isomorphism/README.md

 # subgraph-isomorphism-neo4j

 This project under @msstate-dasi provides a subgraph isomorphism Java plugin for Neo4j database.
-Given a query graph and a target graph, it calculates all possible subgraphs of the target graph isomorphic to the query graph.
-Both the query graph and target graph are stored in the same Neo4j database.
+Given a pattern graph and a target graph, it calculates all possible subgraphs of the target graph isomorphic to the pattern graph.
+Both the pattern graph and target graph are stored in the same Neo4j database.
 Currently it utilized the Ullmann's algorithm and works only with undirected graphs (ignore directions in a directional graph).

 ## Compile: